limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 - Allow blueprinting Foundations.
 Also allows copying Custom foundations color palettes.
 If you blueprint buildings with foundations under them, you can place blueprint where foundations are needed.
 Blueprint strings with this feature are `compatible` with vanilla strings.
 - Allow to use blueprint like selection to Dismantle buildings.
 You can find its button in dismantle panel.
 - Allow mirroring blueprints.
 Use `Shift + T/G` to toggle mirror in La**T**itude/Lon**G**itude axis.
+- Allow pasting assemblers with recipes which have not been unlocked yet.
+Assemblers with recipes that are not unlocked will not work.

 Axis lock supports: Blueprint, Construction and Reform modes<br/>
 Grid snapping supports: Blueprint and Construction modes<br/>